MVCoconut/coconut.data/README.md

 }
 ```

-There's still a lot of cyclical referencing going on though and its easily to create cyclical computation that blow up.
+There's still a lot of circular referencing going on though and that makes it easy to create circular computations that recurse into a stack overflow.

 What's more is though that this is not even necessarily a good model of cars and drivers.
-This might be a nice way to discribe it instead:
+This might be a nice way to describe it instead:

 ```haxe
 class Car implements coconut.data.Model {